lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step04b
     :alt: A screenshot of two plots showing the heliocentric and topocentric distance of the trans-Neptunian object as a function of time.

-    Heliocentric and topocentric distance of the TNO as a function of time.
+    **Heliocentric and topocentric distance of the TNO as a function of time**

 4.5.
 The left plot shows the periodic change of the topocentric distance with time